mbodm/cdis/README.md

 ### Other nerd shit?

+This is the "technical details" section, for the more nerdy folks (like developers, IT-people, and so on).

 #### Why .NET Framework 4.8?

 So, why i published that tool as a .NET Framework 4.8 (NET48) application, instead of a more modern .NET 8.0 (NET8) AOT application?
 I specifically said "published" here, instead of "developed", since the source code is 99% the same, for both.